MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/virtual-entities/create-virtual-tables-using-connectors.md

 2. Maximum length of characters allowed for a text column in a virtual table is 4000 characters.
 Suppose the destination table has the character set to greater than this value.
 In that case, any create/update operation exceeding the max character limit will result in a validation error, and the operation will fail.

-3. If you have a 1:N or N:N relationship with a virtual table you will see an error when any query with table reference to the virtual table exceeds the 250 record limit.
+3. If you have a 1:N or N:N relationship with a virtual table, you will see an error when any query with table reference to the virtual table exceeds the 250 record limit.
 Use filtering in your query to reduce the record set as a workaround to this limitation.

 ## Troubleshooting